learn-co-students/phrg-sinatra-dynamic-routes-lab-pca-000/README.md

 5. Create a dynamic route at `get '/:operation/:number1/:number2'` that accepts an operation (add, subtract, multiply or divide) and performs the operation on the two numbers provided.
 For example, going to `/add/1/2` should render `3`.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-dynamic-routes-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-dynamic-routes-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Sinatra Dynamic Routes Lab</p>